How to enjoy Gion festival in Kyoto 2018

 (Time stated above will be sometimes a little behind schedule.)

-Yoiyama, most exciting evenings from 14th to 16th July
+Yoiyama, most exciting Gion festival evenings in Kyoto downtown from 14th to 16th July

 The closest station on Hankyu-line is Karasuma station, However, I recommend you to get off at the less crowded station, Hankyu Omiya station or Hankyu Kawaramachi station which takes only about 15 min to Karasuma area by foot.
-You can see many shops on Shijyo street in case that you get off at Hankyu Kawaramachi station.
-Shijyo station on subway, Gion-shijyo on Keihan Line are also the nearest station but filled with swarms of people.
+You can see many shops on Shijyo street in the case that you get off at Hankyu Kawaramachi station.
+Shijyo station on the subway, Gion-shijo on Keihan Line is also the nearest station but filled with swarms of people.